SRIPRITHAM/COGNIZANCE2020/README.md

 The keywords should be used

 keywords used are to be include do while...enddo;do until... enddo; case...end case ;if ....endif;call...with(parameters);call;return...;return;when;always use scope terminators for loops and iteration.

+steps to follow is

+program start

+initialise variable a=0

+initialise variable b

+start infinite loop

+call function seg convert withinput a

+seg convert returns value b

+output b to led port

+increment a

+if a>g

+a=0

+call function delay for 500ms

+end infinite loop